aogden/BIP21Converter/README.md

 BIP21Converter is a small class that handles encoding and decoding bitcoin URIs according to the scheme at https://en.bitcoin.it/wiki/BIP_0021

+These URIs are commonly used for QR code generation for payment requests

 ## Installation

 BIP21Converter is available through [CocoaPods](http://cocoapods.org).
 To install